justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-shipping-engine/README.md

     ./gradlew deploy -Ddeploy.docker.container.id=$(docker ps -lq)
     ```

-    >Note: This command is the same as copying the deployed jars to /opt/liferay/osgi/modules on the Docker container.
+    >**Note:** This command is the same as copying the deployed jars to /opt/liferay/osgi/modules on the Docker container.

-1. Confirm the deployment in the Liferay Docker container console.
+1. Confirm the deployment in the Docker container console.

     ```bash
     STARTED com.acme.j6x8.impl_1.0.0
     ```

 1. Verify that the example shipping engine was added.
 Open your browser to `https://localhost:8080` and navigate to _Site Administration_ → _Commerce_ → _Settings_ → _Shipping Methods_.
-On this screen, the new shipping method ("Discounted Rate") representing our shipping engine will be present.
+The new shipping method ("Discounted Rate") representing our shipping engine will be present on this screen.

 ![New shipping method](./images/02.png "New shipping method")